TomMarti/autoremove/README.md

 # autoremove
-A GLPI plugin for removing automatically the unused softwares of your parc
+A GLPI plugin for removing automatically the unused softwares of your IT parc

 # how it work
 The plugin will add a cleaning task into the database